opendocsg/slw-judgments-backfill/2014_SGHC_248/report.md

 _The Court should not give effect to the DOS_

 11     The husband’s position is that the court should give no weight to the DOS and should divide the matrimonial assets according to the well-established principles of asset division under the WC.
-He relies on Belinda Ang Saw Ean J’s judgment in _Wong Kien Keong v Khoo Hoon Eng_ [2014] 1 SLR 1342 (“ _Wong Kien Keong_ ”) at [18] and [31] that:
+He relies on Belinda Ang Saw Ean J’s judgment in _Wong Kien Keong v Khoo Hoon Eng_ <span class="citation">[2014] 1 SLR 1342</span> (“ _Wong Kien Keong_ ”) at [18] and [31] that:

  ...
 [T]he court has the overriding power to scrutinise the terms of both prenuptial and postnuptial agreements (including deeds of separation) and will do so in accordance with the principles of justice, fairness and equity to both parties ...